 Previous treatments may have failed or only partially helped for several reasons:

 Surgery was unsuccessful in completely eradicating the disease.
 This may be due to areas of disease being overlooked, failure to treat areas of disease that overlie delicate or vital structures, and using techniques that only partially destroy the disease.
 If any endometriosis remains after surgery, the patient’s pelvic pain may persist or recur.
-Endometriosis surgery is complex and specialized, and requires the expert skill and experience of a surgical specialist
+Endometriosis surgery is complex and specialized, and requires the expert skill and experience of a surgical specialist.

 In many cases, doctors rely on hormone therapy rather than surgery, inducing a state of pseudo-pregnancy or pseudo-menopause in the patient.
 Hormone therapies are often poorly tolerated due to the significant side effects they produce and may only be partially effective in managing a patient’s pain.
 They do not make the disease go away, they at best offer palliative care, and they are not suitable for patients struggling with infertility.

 Even if a patient has previously undergone the successful surgical removal of her disease and has no remaining endometriosis, she may experience persistent pain and other systemic symptoms.
 In many patients the symptoms attributed to endometriosis are in fact multifactorial in origin.
 Continuing symptoms can result from the secondary effects of endometriosis and its treatment, such as ongoing side effects of previous hormone therapies (e.g. Lupron) or from post-operative adhesions.
 Another explanation for ongoing pain is the presence of separate (yet sometimes related) health conditions, such as adenomyosis, pudendal neuralgia, interstitial cystitis, pelvic floor dysfunction, vulvar vestibultis, irritable bowel, allergies and intolerance or sensitivity to certain foods, thyroid dysfunction, fibromyalgia, chronic fatigue, centralized sensitization and neuropathic pain, and the psychological toll of chronic pain.
-Excellent surgery can remove the disease and bring about relief but may not address the “evil siblings
+Excellent surgery can remove the disease and bring about relief but may not address the “evil siblings” of endometriosis.

 While these are some of the common culprits of treatment failure, there is no cookie cutter answer to this question, which is why a thorough medical history, record review and patient narrative are needed to uncover the possible factors in your continued symptoms.